Chicago Divorce Lawyers

 The Law Offices of Jonathan Merel, P.C.

 You've come to the right place for an experienced, respected, and aggressive divorce attorney in Chicago, IL.
-At the Law Offices of Jonathan Merel, P.C., our team has a solid reputation for being some of the best divorce lawyers near you.
-A few of our accolades include:
+At the Law Offices of Jonathan Merel, P.C., our team has a solid reputation for being some of the best divorce lawyers in Chicago.

 - Avvo – 10.0 Top Attorney